Skip to content

 The USB-C port still caps at USB 3.0 speeds.
 Considering how much video content this phone can capture, faster transfer speeds would be genuinely appreciated rather than a spec-sheet luxury.

 And yes, $1,099 is a lot of money for a phone.
 The gap between the regular iPhone 16 and the 16 Pro has narrowed enough that casual users should seriously consider saving $200.
 Our iPhone 16 Review explains why the standard model is so compelling.
+If you are a current Pro user wondering whether to upgrade, our iPhone 16 Pro vs iPhone 15 Pro breakdown covers exactly what changed year-over-year.

 The Smart Choice